martinbeentjes/ktorio.github.io/quickstart/guides/2api.md

 }
 ```

-Now we can already try to obtain a JWT token for our user:
+Now we can already try to obtain a JWT for our user:

 {% comment %}
 ### IntelliJ